banhtieu/UserControlStyle/README.md

 ### Create the real User control
 Now, it's time to make your own control (TodoItemView for example) to display the TodoListItem.
-This user control will inherit from `DataUserContr<TodoItemView>`, so everything is ready to go.
+This user control will inherit from `DataUserControl<TodoItemView>`, so everything is ready to go.
 We just need to custom the view like this:

 ```